The Impact of Parental Expectations on Children

 Setting Realistic and Individualised Expectations

-Understanding your child’s individual strengths and interests is the first step towards setting appropriate expectations.
+Understanding your child’s strengths and interests is the first step towards setting appropriate expectations.
 It’s about appreciating their potential while being conscious of their limitations.
-Tailoring your expectations to meet your child’s personality not only supports their progress but also develops their self-esteem.
+Tailoring your expectations to meet your child’s personality supports their progress and develops their self-esteem.

 The Importance of Communication